 Interventional cardiology can address many types of congenital heart defects in infants and children using safe, minimally invasive procedures.
-At Children’s Cardiology Group in Orange and Mission Viejo, California, the team of experienced pediatric cardiologists uses interventional cardiology procedures to diagnose and treat several pediatric cardiovascular conditions.
+At Children’s Cardiology Group in Orange, Newport Beach and Mission Viejo, California, the team of experienced pediatric cardiologists uses interventional cardiology procedures to diagnose and treat several pediatric cardiovascular conditions.
 To schedule an evaluation for pediatric interventional cardiology, call the nearest location, or request an appointment through the online scheduling tool.

 Interventional cardiology involves the diagnosis and treatment of cardiovascular conditions with minimally invasive, catheter-based procedures.
 Rather than addressing conditions with lifestyle changes, medication, or open surgery, interventional cardiology uses small, flexible tubes inserted through the blood vessels to make mechanical adjustments.

 The experienced physicians at Children’s Cardiology Group have extensive training and experience in pediatric interventional cardiology.
 You can trust them to perform all procedures safely and effectively.

 In children, interventional cardiology focuses primarily on cardiovascular conditions present at birth.
 Known as congenital defects, these include:

 - Holes between the chambers of the heart